pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/16_Input.md

 </h2>
 ```

-The code generates an editable area which you can fill with the text, see the picture:
+The above code generates an editable area which you can fill with the text, see:
 ![Inpute preview in the backend](../../img/input_backend_preview.png)

 ### Advanced usage